RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 **Why?** Because if we want to make tech for everyone, then we need to include them in the progress.

-## Talking about IoT & decentralisation?
+## Talking about IoT & decentralisation

 Within this project I will be discussing IoT and decentralisation with people who have no experience of making technology, and perhaps little experience using it.